Jane Seymour (actress): Early life

-Joyce Penelope Wilhelmina Frankenberg was born on 15 February 1951 in Uxbridge, Middlesex (now part of Greater London), England, to Mieke van Tricht (1914–2007), a nurse, and Benjamin John Frankenberg FRCOG (1914–1990), a distinguished gynaecologist and obstetrician.
-Her father was Jewish; he was born in England to a family from Nowe Trzepowo, a village in Poland.
-Her mother was a Dutch Protestant (with family from Deventer) who was a prisoner of war during World War II and had lived in the Dutch East Indies (now Indonesia).
-Seymour has stated she learned Dutch from her mother and her fellow survivors from the Japanese internment camp, who frequently spent holidays together in the Netherlands when she was a child.
-Encouraged by her parents (who sent her to live with family friends in Geneva to practise her languages), she learned to speak fluent French.
+Joyce Penelope Wilhelmina Frankenberg was born on 15 February 1951 in Uxbridge, Middlesex (now part of Greater London), England, to Mieke van Tricht (1914–2007), a nurse, and Benjamin John Frankenberg FRCOG (1914–1990), a gynaecologist and obstetrician.
+Her father was Jewish; born in England to a family from Nowe Trzepowo, a village in Poland.
+Her mother was a Dutch Protestant (with family from Deventer) who was a prisoner of war during World War II, and had lived in the Dutch East Indies (now Indonesia).
+Seymour stated that she had learned Dutch from her mother and the fellow survivors from the Japanese internment camp, who frequently spent holidays together in the Netherlands, when she was a child.
+Encouraged by her parents, who sent her to live with family friends in Geneva to practise her languages, she learned to speak fluent French.

-Seymour's paternal grandfather Lee Grahame had come to live in the East End of London after escaping the Czarist pogroms when he was 14.
-He is listed in the 1911 census as living in Bethnal Green working as a hairdresser and went on to establish his own company.
-Seymour's father Benjamin qualified at the UCL Medical School in 1938.
-He joined the medical branch of the RAFVR after the outbreak of war, serving in England, Belgium, Italy and South Africa, ending his service as a squadron leader with a mention in despatches.
+Her paternal grandfather Lee Grahame had come to live in the East End of London, after escaping the Czarist pogroms when he was just fourteen years old.
+He is listed in the 1911 census as living in Bethnal Green, working as a hairdresser, after which he went on to establish his own company.
+Seymour's father Benjamin qualified at the UCL Medical School in 1938 and joined the medical branch of the RAFVR after the outbreak of war, serving in England, Belgium, Italy and South Africa.
+He ended his service as a squadron leader with a mention in despatches.
 After the war, Frankenberg continued his career at various London hospitals, including St Leonard's Hospital, Hackney, the East End Maternity Hospital, the City of London Maternity Hospital and finally Hillingdon Hospital, for which he designed the maternity unit.
 A close associate of Patrick Steptoe, he assisted in pioneering discussions on in-vitro fertilisation and published papers on adolescent and teenage sexual behaviours.

 Seymour was educated at Tring Park School for the Performing Arts in Hertfordshire.
-She chose the screen name Jane Seymour, after the English queen Jane Seymour, because it seemed more saleable.
-One of Seymour's notable features is heterochromia, making her right eye brown and her left eye green.
+She chose the screen name Jane Seymour after the English queen Jane Seymour because it seemed more saleable.
+One of her notable features is heterochromia, with her right eye brown and her left eye green.